 The report, "Must ESG be bad news for emerging markets?", explores whether "ESG" is, as critics suggest, a mere means for financial companies to manage risks and charge higher fees, or a valuable tool for tackling some of the globe's urgent challenges.
 The report also discusses how funding flows can be directed into the markets that need it the most.

 When should business take a stand?

-The third Moral Money Forum report in our partnership with the Financial Times, "Stakeholders incorporated", is out now.
-The report looks at the rise of alternative corporate forms such as the public benefit corporation (PBC), which sees companies balancing shareholders' financial interests with the interests of employees, customers and the environment.
+The third Moral Money Forum report in our partnership with the Financial Times, "Stakeholders incorporated", explores the rise of alternative corporate forms such as the public benefit corporation (PBC), which sees companies balancing shareholders' financial interests with the interests of employees, customers and the environment.

 Measuring what matters

-The proliferation of ESG metrics and reporting frameworks in recent years has left executives and investors complaining about the difficulty of keeping up with so many apparently clashing standards – or even remembering what the different acronyms stand for.
+The proliferation of ESG acronyms, metrics and reporting frameworks in recent years has left executives and investors struggling to keep up with the explosion of emerging standards.

 Long-term view in a short-term world